Baraa-ALBAKRI/Office-js-docs_fr-fr/docs/excel/excel-add-ins-javascript-programming-overview.md

 // Run a batch operation against the Excel object model.
 Use the context argument to get access to the Excel document.
 Excel.run(function (ctx) {

-    // Create a proxy object for the range var range = ctx.workbook.worksheets.getActiveWorksheet().getRange("A1:A2");
+    // Create a proxy object for the range and load the values property var range = ctx.workbook.worksheets.getActiveWorksheet().getRange("A1:A2").load("values");

     // Synchronizes the state between JavaScript proxy objects and real objects in Excel by executing instructions queued on the context return ctx.sync().then(function() {